3 Months Strategy for CAT

 Revise and practice your strong topics 1st November till CAT.

-• Keep solving and practising questions on CAT Preparation-iQuanta Group and iQuanta Paid Doubts group daily and whenever you see the questions, because solving randomly prepares you better than solving them chapter wise for a competitive exam.
+• Keep solving and practicing questions on CAT Preparation-iQuanta Group and iQuanta Paid Doubts group daily and whenever you see the questions, because solving randomly prepares you better than solving them chapter wise for a competitive exam.
 (Most Important)

 Source: